 Botanical Colour at your Fingertips (paperback)

-- how to produce long-lasting colours on cellulose (plant) fibres such as cotton, linen & bamboo viscose.
+- how to produce long-lasting colours on plant fibres such as cotton, linen & bamboo

-- how and why to pretreat fabric & yarn in soya milk before dyeing.
+- how and why to pretreat fabric and yarn in soya milk before dyeing

 - how to extract the most colour from plants and how to achieve dark colours on cellulose fibres.